 Your PC might appear to be correctly configured, but the device or resource (DNS server) is not responding.

-A DNS error occurs when one portion of a network is not connecting properly to another portion of the network (your device).
+The DNS Server not responding error occurs when one portion of a network is not connecting properly to another portion of the network (your device).
 DNS errors are one of the most common errors users receive while surfing the Web.
 This can occur because of a wide range of issues which we’ll tackle in this article.

 One of the most common problems associated with a DNS error is a down network.
 A single server in the system may not relay the information correctly to the next server.
 Or a setting may be wrong, or something as simple as a cord connected incorrectly to an added server.